wooey/Wooey/README.md

 ### Isn't this terribly insecure?

 That largely depends on what you're scripts do.
 Wooey will perform some standard form-type checking and validation before passing to your script.
-The input is then re-parsed (from the command-line) via ArgumentParser into variables for your script.
-In that sense, it's as secure as an open command line.
+The input is then re-parsed (for Python scripts) via ArgumentParser before being passed into variables in your script.
+Scripts are also run without invoking a shell (`exec(shell=False)`) which eliminates shell-interpretation risks.
+However, if you script does something incredibly silly like taking text input and using it as a path, you're probably going to regret it.